Änglagård: Lineup changes and renewed touring

+Mid-2010s activity

-In 2014, the band only played four shows: in Netherlands (April 11), Mexico (May 23), U.K. (August 3) and Italy (September 6).
-In October 2014, the band announced the return of guitarist Jonad Engdegård.
-In 2015 the band had their busiest year of the millennium, with three shows in February (Italy and Norway), followed by an eight-date April tour across Europe, and finishing with two November dates in Japan and four in the USA.
-The February 21, 2015 show in Sandvika, Norway was filmed and recorded and released in 2017 as Änglagård Live: Made in Norway.
-In 2017, the band played seven shows, starting with two February shows on the Cruise to the Edge festival (sailing from Tampa, FL), then five spring shows in Sweden, Spain, Canada and the USA (at Rites of Spring festival).
+In 2014, the band played four shows: in the Netherlands on April 11, Mexico on May 23, the UK on August 3, and Italy on September 6.
+In October 2014, the band announced the return of guitarist Jonas Engdegård.
+In 2015, Änglagård toured more extensively, playing three shows in February in Italy and Norway, followed by an eight-date European tour in April, and concluding the year with two dates in Japan and four in the United States in November.
+The February 21, 2015, show in Sandvika, Norway, was filmed and recorded, and was released in 2017 as Änglagård Live: Made in Norway.
+In 2017, the band played seven shows, beginning with two February performances on the Cruise to the Edge festival, which sailed from Tampa, Florida, followed by five spring concerts in Sweden, Spain, Canada, and the United States, including an appearance at the Rites of Spring festival.

+Anniversary performances and current lineup

-In September 2022, original drummer Matthais Olsson posted on Facebook that he had met with Jonas Engdegård and Johan Brand, and that they had been rehearsing Hybris during its 30th anniversary year).
-In December 2022, the band announced they would be playing dates in 2023, focusing on the entire debut album, with a new lineup consisting of Olsson, Brand, and Engdegård, plus two "newcomers" Oskar Forsberg and Staffan Lindroth.
-As of mid-January 2023, two dates have been confirmed: June 10 at Minnuendo in Spain and November 3 at the Haugaland Prog & Rock Festival in Norway.
+In September 2022, original drummer Mattias Olsson posted on Facebook that he had met with Jonas Engdegård and Johan Brand, and that they had been rehearsing Hybris during the album's 30th anniversary year.
+In December 2022, the band announced plans to perform in 2023, focusing on the entirety of their debut album.
+The new lineup consisted of Olsson, Brand, and Engdegård, joined by Oskar Forsberg and Staffan Lindroth.
+The first announced dates included June 10 at Minnuendo in Spain and November 3 at the Haugaland Prog & Rock Festival in Norway.